The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Real closed fields

 \section{Real closed fields}

-There can be no purely algebraic proof of the Fundamental Theorem of Algebra in the sense that ordered fields and the intermediate value property of polynomials must enter the picture (see Remark \ref{rem:ArtinSchreierTheorem} below).
-This is the natural setting of real algebra.

-We shall use only elementary properties of ordered fields, which are well-known from the real numbers (see for example Cohn \cite[\textsection 8.6--\textsection 8.7]{Cohn:2003}).
-In order to make the hypotheses precise, this section sets the scene by recalling the notion of a real closed field, on which Sturm's theorem is built, and sketches its analytic, algebraic, and logical context.
+This section sets the scene by recalling the notion of a real closed field, on which we build Sturm's theorem in \sref{sec:Sturm}, and also sketches its mathematical context.

-\begin{Annotation} \textbf{(Ordered fields)} We assume that the reader is familiar with the algebraic notion of a \emph{field}.
-In order to highlight the field axioms formulated in first-order logic, we recall that a field $(\R,+,\cdot)$ is a set $\R$ equipped with two binary operations $+ \colon \R \times \R \to \R$ and $\cdot \colon \R \times \R \to \R$ satisfying the following three groups of axioms:
+\begin{Annotation} \textbf{(Fields)} We assume that the reader is familiar with the algebraic notion of a \emph{field}.
+In order to highlight the field axioms formulated in first-order logic, we recall that a field $(\R,+,\cdot)$ is a set $\R$ equipped with two binary operations $+ \colon \R \times \R \to \R$ and $\cdot \colon \R \times \R \to \R$ satisfying the following three sets of axioms:

-First, addition enjoys the following four properties, saying that $(\R,+)$ is an abelian group: \begin{mylist}[80pt] \item[(A1) associativity] For all $a,b,c \in \R$ we have $(a+b)+c = a+(b+c)$. \item[(A2) commutativity] For all $a,b \in \R$ we have $a+b = b+a$. \item[(A3) neutral element] There exists $0 \in \R$ such that for all $a \in \R$ we have $0+a = a$. \item[(A4) opposite elements] For each $a \in \R$ there exists $b \in \R$ such that $a+b = 0$. \end{mylist} The neutral element $0 \in \R$ whose existence is required by axiom (A3) is unique.
+First, addition enjoys the following four properties, saying that $(\R,+)$ is an abelian group: \begin{mylist}[80pt] \item[(A1) associativity] For all $a,b,c \in \R$ we have $(a+b)+c = a+(b+c)$. \item[(A2) commutativity] For all $a,b \in \R$ we have $a+b = b+a$. \item[(A3) neutral element] There exists $0 \in \R$ such that for all $a \in \R$ we have $a+0 = a$. \item[(A4) opposite elements] For each $a \in \R$ there exists $b \in \R$ such that $a+b = 0$. \end{mylist} The neutral element $0 \in \R$ whose existence is required by axiom (A3) is unique by (A2).
 This ensures that axiom (A4) is unambiguous.
-The opposite element of $a \in \R$ required by axiom (A4) is unique and usually denoted by $-a$.
+The opposite element of $a \in \R$ required by axiom (A4) is unique and denoted by $-a$.